*-Quantizations of Fourier-Mukai transforms: Introduction

 \subsection{Results}

-In this paper we study the deformations of Fourier-Mukai transforms in general complex analytic settings.
+In this paper we study the deformations of Fourier-Mukai transforms in a general complex analytic setting; see section~\ref{ss:other.works} for a discussion of works related to the algebraic setting.
 We start with two complex manifolds $X$ and $Y$ together with a coherent Fourier-Mukai kernel $P$ on $X\times Y$ implementing an equivalence between the coherent derived categories of $X$ and $Y$.
 Then given an arbitrary formal $*$-quantization of $X$ we construct a unique $*$-quantization of $Y$ such that the Fourier-Mukai transform deforms to an equivalence of the derived categories of the quantizations.
 For this to hold we have to work with $*$-quantizations in the framework of stacks of algebroids.
 To simplify the exposition we consider deformation quantizations over the ring $R = \mathbb{C}[[\hbar]]/(\hbar^{n+1})$.
 The proofs immediately extend to deformation quantizations over an arbitrary Artinian local $\C$-algebra $R$.
 In the case of deformations over a complete Noetherian local $\C$-algebra $R$ (such as the familiar case $R=\C[[\hbar]]$), Theorem~A still holds, because it can be reduced to Artinian quotients of $R$.
 On the other hand, Theorem~B requires additional techniques (such as the results of \cite{KSarxiv}) to deal with the category of coherent sheaves on deformation quantizations.

 \

 Our main results are the following two theorems (see Theorem~\ref{thm:main} and Theorem~\ref{thm:FM})

 \